-The author took part in the first night action from carriers, in which the famous World War II ace Butch O’Hare(for whom Chicago's airport was named) lost his life.
+The author took part in the first night combat with Japanese bombers.
+In that dramatic action, he witnessed the loss of Butch O'Hare, the famous World War II ace for whom O’Hare Airport was named.

 Seventy-five years ago a powered kite landed on a cruiser.
 From that stunt grew the weaponry that has defined modern naval supremacy.

 Japanese naval air power was wrecked at the Battle of the Philippine Sea, but, says a U. S. carrier admiral who was there, our Navy missed a chance to destroy the enemy fleet and shorten the war.